Separating accounting logic & business logic

 Why separate accounting from business logic in the first place?

-Opting for this distinction offers numerous advantages, with the most salient being:
+This architecture has many advantages, with the most salient being:

-• Infinite Composability: This generalization enables limitless composability, unlocking a breadth of potential applications and combinations.
+Infinite Composability: This generalization enables limitless composability, unlocking a breadth of potential applications and combinations.

-• Reduced Complexity and Contract Size: Eliminating repetitive logic, such as the transfer function in primitives, streamlines the system.
+Reduced Complexity and Contract Size: Eliminating repetitive logic, such as the transfer function in primitives, streamlines the system.
 For a deeper dive, refer to the Insight #1: EVM Token Standards Are Broken section in our wiki.

-• Gas Efficiency: When chaining different primitives, it's possible to track intermediate balances (like multiple swaps transitioning from token A to token B) in memory rather than on-chain storage.
+Gas Efficiency: When chaining different primitives, it's possible to track intermediate balances (like multiple swaps transitioning from token A to token B) in memory rather than on-chain storage.
 This approach conserves gas.
 More on this can be found in the Insight #3: Transitory Updates Need Not be Saved to the Blockchain section of our wiki.

 Last updated